 Bedload studies on sedimentology and lowland geology comprise two interlocking areas.
 These are statistical studies on the regional and stratigraphic characterisation of moraines and, in the case of the Rhine, also on river history.
 In the case of the Rhine, bedload investigations have provided evidence of a course that deviates from the present situation.

 Erratic boulders (Geschiebe) research – the mother of Quaternary geology

-DThe beginnings of crime research date back to well into the 17th century.
-Already in 1606 H.R.
+The beginnings of geschiebe research go far back into the 17th century.
+As early as 1606, H.R.
 Räßmann described some moraines in the Swiss area.
-In the following period, some scientists postulated that in the Quaternary a different climate prevailed.
-Finds of mammoth and wood elephant are considered evidence of this.
-The decisive question about the origin of the rocks answered the identification of sedimentary rocks from Mecklenburg and Pomerania with the pending Orthocerenkalk from southern Sweden.
-This was the home of the attachment clarified.
-Von Ahrenswald (1775) set up a first flood hypothesis for their transport.
-In 1790, G.A. von Winterfeld the first drift hypothesis, which the Englishman Charles Lyell 1835 underpinned with the actuality principle.
-George Cuvier set up his theory of the torrent flood.
+In the following period, some scientists postulated that a different climate prevailed in the Quaternary.
+Findings of mammoths and forest elephants are considered as evidence for this.
+The decisive question about the origin of the rocks was answered by the identification of sedimentary rocks from Mecklenburg and Pomerania with the Orthocerian limestone from southern Sweden.
+This clarified the home of the bedloads.
+Von Ahrenswald (1775) proposed a first flood hypothesis for their transport.
+In 1790, G.A. von Winterfeld postulated the first drift hypothesis, which the Englishman Charles Lyell substantiated in 1835 with the actuality principle.
+George Cuvier (Georg Küfer) put forward his theory of the rolling stone tide.